dell/karavi-authorization/README.md

 ![Karavi Authorization](docs/karavi-authorization-example.png "Karavi Authorization")

-**Warning: Karavi Authorization is in pre-alpha status.
-Information is this guide is subject to change.**
+**Note: Information in this guide is subject to change prior to the first major release.**

 ## Table of Contents
 - [Code of Conduct](./docs/CODE_OF_CONDUCT.md)